dotfurther/OpenDiscoverSDK/CSharpExamples/ContentExtraction/README.md

 ### ContentExtractionExample.csproj:
 This WinForm UI example shows how to use the Open Discover SDK API to identify file formats and extract content from various formats using the OpenDiscoverSDK.ContentExtractorFactory method and its returned interfaces.
+The UI will also display all the various extracted document (see images below).

 ### How to use this example: